How & Where to Buy Qtum (QTUM)

 The Qtum Foundation has future plans to implement Oracle and Datafeed functionality, allowing developers to create Smart Contracts on its platform that are built around trusted sources of information.

 How Qtum Works

-Qtum makes use of the Bitcoin’s Unspent Transaction Output (UTXO) model and the Ethereum Virtual Machine (EVM) technology from Ethereum to enable businesses and individuals from around the world to create smart contracts easily.
-Qtum creates a smart layer which enables Ethereum Virtual Machines to interpret the UTXO blockchain data from Bitcoin.
+Qtum makes use of the Unspent Transaction Output (UTXO) model from bitcoin and the Ethereum Virtual Machine (EVM) technology from Ethereum to enable businesses and individuals from around the world to create smart contracts easily.
+Qtum offers a “smart layer” on its platform which enables Ethereum Virtual Machines to interpret the UTXO blockchain data from Bitcoin.

 The system uses Proof of Stake (PoS) algorithm to validate transactions.
 The ‘miners’ will receive the incentive when network consensus is reached and is termed as IPOS (Incentivized Proof of Stake).

 A smart contract between two entities in the network, two banks for example, can be terminated only by the two parties involved.

 Qtum follows the footsteps of Ethereum in offering hybrid technology.
 It offers several advantages over bitcoin and Ethereum by combining them in a single platform.
 Some of these include:

 - Decentralized Apps: Qtum allows developers to build decentralized apps (dapps) on top of their network.
 This will allow greater flexibility, wider usage and futuristic applications on the network.